1Password/shell-plugins/CONTRIBUTING.md

 <!----><a name="testing"></a>
 ## 🧪 Testing

-The plugin ecosystem allows you to [locally build](#make-plugin-build) your plugins and use them with the 1Password CLI, so you can take your plugin for a spin before submitting a PR.
+The plugin ecosystem allows you to [locally build](#make-plugin-build) your plugins and use them with 1Password CLI, so you can take your plugin for a spin before submitting a PR.

 You can add tests to your plugin using the SDK's [`plugintest` package](sdk/plugintest/), which provides helpers so that you only have to care about the test cases themselves.
-You can use the [`example-secrets` command](#make-plugin-example-secrets) to help you create test fixtures.
+You can use the [`example-secrets` command](#make-plugin-example-secrets) to help create test fixtures.

 <!----><a name="makefile-commands"></a>
 ## 👷 Makefile Commands